 Daughter of Immigrants

-Social media activist Safia El Aadam’s first novel is a coming-of-age inspired by her own life.
-It is the story of little girl who grows up in a small village in Catalonia, daughter of immigrants, and part of one of the very few immigrant families in the area.
-From Azgangan, in the Atlas in the north of Morocco, this is the story of an imazighen girl who needs to act as adult way before she should have and whose coming to terms with her very own identity is engraved with racism and poverty.
+Social media activist Safia El Aaddam’s first novel tells the story of young Lunja, who grows up in a small village in Catalonia, daughter of immigrants, and part of one of the very few immigrant families in the area.
+From Azgangan, in the Atlas in the north of Morocco, this is the story of an amazigh girl coming to terms with the fact that her very own identity is deeply engraved with racism and poverty.

 SPANISH | Nube de Tinta